-In key stage 4 (Years 10 and 11) students work towards a maximum of 11 subjects at GCSE.
+In Key Stage 4 (Years 10 and 11) students work towards a maximum of 11 subjects at GCSE.
 Most students take GCSEs in English (Language and Literature), Mathematics, Biology, Chemistry and Physics (or Co-ordinated Science), a Modern Language and Religious Studies.

-They then choose three further GCSEs from Art (Fine/ Graphics), Business, Computing, Dance, Drama, Geography, Health and Social Care, History, Media Studies, a second Modern Foreign Language, Music, PE and Technology (Food, Textiles, Product).
+Three further GCSEs can then be chosen, from Art (Fine/ Graphics), Business, Computer Science, Dance, Drama, Geography, Health and Social Care, History, Media Studies, a second Modern Foreign Language, Music, PE and Technology (Food, Textiles, Product).
 This pattern of choice ensures students follow a broad and balanced curriculum.
-In addition to these choices, all students follow a core element of PE throughout key stage 4.
+In addition to these choices, all students follow a core element of PE throughout Key Stage 4.

-A vocational course certificated by the ASDAN Youth Award Scheme can be taken to replace some Modern Language courses and we offer students a College Pathway if they want to take advantage of some of the more vocational and creative courses at college to supplement their academic studies in school.
+A vocational course certificated by the ASDAN Youth Award Scheme can be taken to replace some Modern Language courses and for those that would like to take advantage of pre-vocational courses to supplement their academic studies in school.